-The exposure associated with spray drift near the application site was evaluated for two of the sentinel population subgroups: children 1-2 years, and women of childbearing age (13-49 years).
-Females 13-49 years old were of interest because of their potential increase in susceptibility to CPF toxicity during pregnancy.
-The US EPA residential SOP identifies activity patterns associated with children in the 1-2 yrs as resulting in the highest exposure potential to CPF residue on: 1) turf; 2) contaminated lawn via direct dermal contact and (or) mouthing such as hand-to-mouth, object-to-mouth, and 3) incidental soil ingestion.
-The SOP assumed that the duration of exposure for females 13-49 and children 1-2 years near the application sites would be 1.5 hours.
+Exposure associated with spray drift near an application site was evaluated for two of the sentinel population subgroups: children 1-2 years old and females of childbearing age (13-49 years old).
+In this exposure assessment, females 13-49 years old are a primary focus because of their potential increase in susceptibility to the toxicological effects of CPF during pregnancy.
+For children 1-2 years old, the US EPA Residential SOP (Addenda 1: Consideration of Spray Drift), indicates that children at this lifestage exhibit the highest exposure potential to pesticide contaminated lawn from spray drift due to dermal contact and different mouthing activities such as hand-to-mouth, object-to-mouth, and incidental soil ingestion.
+The SOP assumed that the duration of exposure for females 13-49 years old and children 1-2 years old near the application sites would be 1.5 hours.